Comparison of programming languages (syntax): Unique variants

 Indenting lines in Fortran 66/77 is significant.
 The actual statement is in columns 7 through 72 of a line.
 Any non-space character in column 6 indicates that this line is a continuation of the prior line.
 A 'C' in column 1 indicates that this entire line is a comment.
 Columns 1 though 5 may contain a number which serves as a label.
 Columns 73 though 80 are ignored and may be used for comments; in the days of punched cards, these columns often contained a sequence number so that the deck of cards could be sorted into the correct order if someone accidentally dropped the cards.
-Fortran 90 removed the need for the indentation rule and added line comments, using the ! character as the comment delimiter.
+Fortran 90 removed the need for the indenting rule and added line comments, using the ! character as the comment delimiter.